ionic-team/ionic-docs/versioned_docs/version-v5/api/route.md

 };

 const confirmDiscardChanges = async () => {
-  const alert = document.createElement('ion-alert');
+  const route = document.createElement('ion-route');
-  alert.header = 'Discard Unsaved Changes?';
+  route.header = 'Discard Unsaved Changes?';
-  alert.message = 'Are you sure you want to leave?
+  route.message = 'Are you sure you want to leave?
 Any unsaved changed will be lost.';
-  alert.buttons = [
+  route.buttons = [
     {
       text: 'Cancel',
       role: 'Cancel',